Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Variations from the baseline

 \subsection{Binning of the data in [Fe/H]}

-To investigate further the origin of the large metallicity dependence of our PWZ relations, we decided to estimate the $\gamma$ term similarly to that adopted by \citet{Breuval2024}.
-These authors assume a universal slope for the HST WHVI magnitudes and then determine the intercept of the simple PW relations in different environments using geometric distances, e.g. $Gaia$ parallaxes in the MW, and Eclipsing Binaries in the LMC \citep[][]{Pietrzynski2019} and SMC \citep{Graczyk2020}.
-Finally, they plot the values of these intercepts vs [Fe/H] in the three environments.
+To further investigate the origin of the large metallicity dependence of our PWZ relations, we decided to estimate the $\gamma$ term similarly to that adopted by \citet{Breuval2024}.
+These authors assume a universal slope for the HST WHVI magnitudes and then determine the intercept of the simple PW relations in different environments using geometric distances; for example, $Gaia$ parallaxes in the MW, and eclipsing binaries in the LMC \citep[][]{Pietrzynski2019} and SMC \citep{Graczyk2020}.
+Finally, they plot the values of these intercepts against [Fe/H] in the three environments.
 The slope of the linear regression provides the value of $\gamma$ \citep[see e.g. fig. 8 in][]{Breuval2024}.